tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 just reads the cell.
 Yossi Oren has measured such a cell to have a 4ns resolution on current (2015) hardware.
-The clock will be a little noisy as a result of system behavior but probably has much higher resolution in practice than the attenuated performance.now() timer, which has 5us resolution.
+The clock will be a little noisy as a result of system behavior but probably has much higher resolution in practice than the attenuated `performance.now()` timer, which has 5μs resolution.

 A number of side channel attacks need a high-resolution timing source to work.
-(This is why performance.now() resolution has been reduced.)
+(This is why `performance.now()` resolution has been reduced.)
 There are several examples of such attacks in JS, including last-level cache sniffing to extract user behavior or user data [1], row hammering to cause bit flips in memory on some types of hardware [2],